ArmanMollaei/ca-system-overview/Document.md

-# High-Level Architecture of the Solution
+# Architecture of the Solution

 ## Cloud:
 I prefer to use Azure Cloud , but we can also use other cloud providers like AWS or GCP.